 Husbands are to love their wives as Christ loves the Church.
-This involves how husbands speak to wives.
+This involves how husbands speak to their wives.
 Husbands are to sanctify and cleanse their wives with the words that they speak (Eph.
 5:26).
 This is what Jesus does for us, His Church.
 His words affirm, encourage, and bring us to our fullest potential.

 For a biblical understanding of marriage, I highly recommend Tim Keller’s excellent book: The Meaning of Marriage: Facing the Complexities of Marriage with the Wisdom of God (link to Amazon).

 We took a year to go through it in our Men’s group at church and found it very helpful.
 It’s not easy reading, but definitely worth working through.
 It’s not focused on the typical marriage advice like “improve your communication.”
 It goes to the root of the issues of the heart and explains that it’s only the Gospel of Jesus Christ that will allow us to have a fulfilling marriage.